 Applicants are required to take standardized exams in the following cases:

-- The Office of Graduate Education requires standardized exam scores from applicants whose transcripts include more than 25 percent of undergraduate course work at a U.S. institution with non-traditional grades in document requirements.
+The Graduate Division requires standardized exam scores from applicants whose transcripts include more than 25 percent of undergraduate course work at a U.S. institution with non-traditional grades in document requirements.

-- The Office of Graduate Education requires the TOEFL or IELTS (Academic) tests from applicants who are not native speakers of English.
+The Graduate Division requires the TOEFL or IELTS (Academic) tests from applicants who are not native speakers of English.
 Applicants are exempt from the TOEFL or IELTS if they are native speakers of English or have received within the last five years a bachelor’s or advanced degree from an accredited/recognized college or university in the Australia, Canada, Ireland, New Zealand, Singapore, the United Kingdom, or the United States.

 Applicants who reside on O’ahu may visit the Testing Office at the UHM Counseling and Student Development Center.
 The center administers a number of standardized exams throughout the year.
 For information about the various standardized exams, visit the Websites for the GRE, the GMAT, the MCAT and the PRAXIS Series.
 Applicants are welcome to submit the ETS PPI evaluation report.